AdaptiveMotorControlLab/CellSeg3D/docs/res/welcome.rst

 - **Train**:  This module allows you to train segmentation algorithms from labeled volumes.
 - **Utilities**: This module allows you to use several utilities, e.g. to crop your volumes and labels, compute prediction scores or convert labels

+See above for links to detailed guides regarding the usage of the modules.

 Credits & acknowledgments
 ---------------------------------------------